 Everything also closes down very early, like 5 pm.
 When planning things to do it’s wise to pre-book any evening activities, like reservations for restaurants, as everyone flocks to eat once the tours and such stop running.

-What To Do Around Colonial Williamsburg
+Things to Do Around Colonial Williamsburg Virginia

 Merchants Square is located right outside of the Colonial Williamsburg town and is filled with many cute shops and amazing restaurant options.